metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Beautiful game management from Mike Vrabel.

 Todd Downing trying to disguise his running by not having Derrick Henry out there, but it's not working.
+Just put Derrick out there on second and third downs.
+Otherwise, all you're doing is nursing a lead.

 Chiefs are a little shook.
 Dropping passes, losing protection, not beating defensive backs on routes.
 These Titans know how to work them.